-Mayfield is committed to the provision of sex and relationship education to all it’s pupils and the differing needs of boys and girls.
-We believe that RSE should meet the needs of all pupils and deal honestly and sensitively, offering support to both pupils and parents.
+Mayfield is committed to the provision of a curriculum that helps children to understand relationships and the changes they will experience as they grow up and the differing needs of boys and girls.
+We believe that RAGU should meet the needs of all pupils and deal honestly and sensitively, offering support to both pupils and parents.

 Working with parents

 We believe in effective communication between home and school, therefore parents will be given the opportunity to view materials in advance and raise questions about any uncertainties with the class teacher.